sfepy/example_largedef_porodyn/doc/index.rst

 Running simulation
 ------------------

+To run the numerical simulation, download the
+`archive <https://github.com/sfepy/example_largedef_porodyn/archive/v1.zip>`_,
-To run the multiscale numerical simulation, download the `archive <https://github.com/sfepy/example_largedef_porodyn/archive/v1.zip>`_, unpack it in the main SfePy (see [CimrmanLukesRohan2019]_) directory and type:
+unpack it in the main SfePy (see [CimrmanLukesRohan2019]_) directory and type: